alfiopuglisi/raid_recovery/README.md

 If it is known which image files belonged to a certain RAID5 array, this step can be skipped.

+Parameters:
+- `--array-size`: RAID array size (number of disks).
+Mandatory.
+- `--page-size`: Page size in KB.
+Mandatory.
+- `--test-all`: Test all possible combinations instead of stopping at the first one.
+Recommended.

 ### Parity check

 As a data integrity check, a simple parity check can be run on the whole length of image files belonging to a single RAID5 array.
 The output is a simple pass/fail result.

+Parameters:
+- `--page-size`: Page size in KB.
+Mandatory.

 ### RAID5 sequence detection